-Unaudited disclosure notes
+9. Unaudited disclosure notes

-In terms of section 125 (2) (e) of the MFMA, the municipality is required to disclosure particulars of noncompliance with the MFMA.
-This disclosure requirement did not form part of the audit of the financial statements and as such an opinion had not been expressed on the matter.
+In terms of section 125 (2)(e) of the MFMA the municipality is required to disclose particulars of non-compliance with the MFMA in the financial statements.
+This disclosure requirement did not form part of the audit of the financial statements and accordingly the AG does not express an opinion thereon.

-- Unaudited supplementary schedules
+10. Unaudited supplementary schedules

-The supplementary information as set out on some of the pages of the report did not form part of the financial statements and were presented as additional information.
-This was not audited and as such an opinion had not been expressed.
+The supplementary information does not form part of the financial statements and is presented as additional information.
+The AG has not audited the schedules and, accordingly does not express an opinion thereon.

-An action plan has been developed by management and the Mayor of the municipality to deal with specific matters that have been raised in the AG's audit report so as to improve levels of compliance, accounting and reporting for an improved positive audit opinion.
-The Audit Committee is playing its role of actually reviewing the AFS's and Annual Report.
+An action plan has been developed by management and the Mayor of the municipality to deal with specific matters raised in the AG's audit report to improve levels of compliance, accounting and reporting for an improved positive audit opinion.
+The Audit Committee is playing its role of actually reviewing the AFS's and Annual Report before they are submitted to relevant authorities.